Elimination Behavior Problems

 It is a rare cat who cannot be re-accustomed to using a litter pan using this confinement and litter preference technique.

-The next step, especially if you haven’t used Feliway, is to make the areas the cat has soiled less attractive as toilet areas.
+The next step is to make the areas the cat has soiled less attractive as toilet areas.
 There are several ways to do this.
 The first is to put food bowls at those spots.
 Most cats will not urinate or defecate where they eat.
 You may have to put bowls in 13 different spots, but this will often work.

 You can also make these areas less attractive or even frightening to the cat by using materials he doesn’t like at these locations.
 Aluminum foil, plastic, pans of mothballs or water, plastic citrus deodorizers, an upside down carpet runner (plastic points up), motion alarms or mousetraps set upside down are all good possibilities.
 If the cat only uses one particular room in the house for his problem behaviors, prevent access to that room if possible.